sarcasticdhruv/Fire-Notes/README.md

 1. Clone the repository to your local machine.
 2. Open `index.html` in your browser to access the login/register page.
-3. Navigate to `notes.html` after logging in to view and manage your notes.

 ## File Structure